Pros

 Positive U.S. Bank Reviews

-- Multiple banking accounts and business services to choose from
+- Wide variety of banking products and business services

 - Easy deposits and transfers